ezbuckeye/Calculator-App/README.md

 # Calculator App
+## About
+This is a functional calculator mimicking the behavior of Window’s calculator using Vanilla JavaScript, aspiring to practice the use of Test-driven Development and JavaScript.
+Built by a team of 5 in OSU CSE3901 course, following Agile practices and leveraged Test-driven Development with 100+ test cases to robustify the app.

-## 1. How to Run:
+## How to Run
 Open interface.html in file browser.
 Use GUI on Firefox Browser in Ubuntu VM

-## 2. Test Plan
+## Test Plan

 ### A. Term explanation:
 - "digit" buttons are 0-9 and "."